The Blogging Rebel

 So you know what I’m going to do?
 Break every rule I’ve read about having a successful blog.

 But all the other pressures I’m taking off of myself.
-I appreciate the readership, the number of people I’ve “met” via blog that I now talk to on Twitter and that’s what it’s all about.
+I appreciate the readership, the number of people I’ve “met” via the blog that I now talk to on Twitter and that’s what it’s all about.

 So I’m breaking the rules.
 Consider me a blogging rebel.